wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

     While figures on female participation in computational science are hard to come by, a simple head count shows the same gender skew.
-    Some of our instructors are involved in part because they want to break that cycle.
+    Some of our instructors are involved in part because they want to help break that cycle by participating in activities like our boot camp for women in science and engineering in Boston in June 2013.
 _To learn new things, or learn old things in more detail._
 :   Working alongside an instructor with more experience
     is a great way to learn more about the tools,